Rolandkh/meal-planner/coles-caulfield-aisle-map.md

 - Snack foods
 - Chocolate bars (individual)

 **Note for meal plan:** This aisle is typically SKIPPED as the Diet Compass plan avoids processed snacks.
-Only visit if needed for special occasions or Maia's preferences.
+Only visit if needed for special occasions or Maya's preferences.

 ---